Retired judge to review ethics complaint against St. Helena mayor

-Retired Judge Scott Snowden has been appointed to investigate an ethics complaint against Mayor Geoff Ellsworth in connection with statements he made when he voted against the Hall legal settlement.
+Retired Judge Scott Snowden has been appointed to investigate an ethics complaint against St. Helena Mayor Geoff Ellsworth in connection with statements he made when he voted against the Hall legal settlement.

-The name of the person who submitted the complaint is redacted from the copy released by the city at the Star's request, but former Mayor Alan Galbraith confirmed he was the author.
+The name of the person who submitted the complaint is redacted from the copy released by the city at the St. Helena Star's request, but former Mayor Alan Galbraith confirmed he was the author.

-As vice mayor, Paul Dohring is responsible for judging whether ethics complaints against the mayor merit further investigation.
-Dohring made a preliminary determination that there is “substantial evidence to support a conclusion that Mayor Ellsworth has materially violated the Standards of Conduct,” he wrote Friday in a memo to the council.

 People are also reading…